 3 Tips That Will Change Your Life After a Car Accident

-If you’ve just been in a car accident the following three tips will be critical for a good outcome:
+If you’ve just been in a car accident the following three tips are critical:

-- Make Sure You See the Right Doctor,
+- Make Sure You See the Right Kind of Doctor

 - Don’t Get Unnecessary Procedures